Bitcoin Cash, the new address format

 Yes.
 Address format - it's just encoding.
 To use an analogy, think about the encoding as a wrapper or "clothing."
 Think about what you can always talk with friends, no matter what clothes you wear.

-In this analogy, what's under the clothing is raw outdoor key hash (pubkeyHash).
+In this analogy, what's under the clothing is damp outdoor key hash (pubkeyHash).

 Can I immediately start using the new addresses?